Latrobe Valley coal mines rehabilitation

 - Loy Yang is expected to operate until 2035.
 Closure planning is still in the early stages.

-The Victorian Government is supporting this work through policies, strategies and regulatory reforms.
+The Victorian Government is supporting this work through its policies, strategies and regulatory reforms.

 Regulatory framework

-The Mineral Resources (Sustainable Development) (Mineral Industries) Regulations 2019 have been updated to include regulations for declared mines.
+The Mineral Resources (Sustainable Development) (Mineral Industries) Regulations 2019 were updated to include regulations for declared mines.

 Declared mine rehabilitation plan (DMRP) guidelines